-As summer quickly approaches, I wanted to share with you my treasure chest of natural solutions for sunburns.
+As we welcome the summer sun, I wanted to share with you my treasure chest of natural solutions for sunburns.

 For as long as I can remember I’ve had at least two major sunburns every summer (I’m very fair, I love to swim, and I don’t like sunscreen), so I am very well versed in natural solutions for saving sun kissed skin.
 Here are the ingredients I make sure to stock up on before heading outside.
 Enjoy!

 1. Aloe Vera gel is a great and easy to come by solution, but be sure to read the ingredients; if the product you use contains alcohol it may increase chances of peeling (as alcohol has a drying effect).

 2. Green Tea is a great solution for sunburn.
 It’s half of my peel-proof sunburn treatment.
 Steep a green tea bag in hot water for 7-10 minutes.
 Then pour the tea into a bowl filled with ice.
 Soak a towel in the iced tea and apply directly to the sunburned area.
 When the towel is no longer cold, re-soak and apply.
 Repeat for at least 20 minutes (I usually repeat this process while watching a favorite tv show or movie).
 If you have some lavender essential oil, add 5-10 drops for additional benefits.